The Discrete Fundamental Group of the Associahedron, and the Exchange Module: Discrete Homotopy Theory

 \end{enumerate}

 \end{definition}

-The grid is a sequence of $q$-loops that provide a discrete deformation of $(\sigma)$ to $(\tau)$.
-Each row of the grid is a $q$-loop itself, and each element of the row is $q$-near to an element in the loop above and an element in the loop below.

-Analogous to classical homotopy theory, there is a group structure on the set of equivalence classes of $q$-loops based at $\sigma_0$ with the operation of concatenation of loops.

-\begin{theorem} The set of all equivalence classes of $q$-loops of simplices in $\Delta$ based at $\sigma_0$ forms a group, denoted $A_1^q(\Delta,\sigma_0)$.
-The group operation is concatenation of loops.
+\begin{theorem}[Proposition 2.3 in \cite{bklw}] The collection of all equivalence classes of $q$-loops in $\Delta$ based at $\sigma_0$ forms a group, denoted $A_1^q(\Delta,\sigma_0)$.
+The group operation induced by concatenation of loops.
 The identity is the equivalence class of constant loop $\sigma_0$.
 The inverse of $[\sigma]$ is the class $[\sigma^{-1}]$, where $\sigma^{-1}$ is the loop $\sigma$ read in reverse order. \end{theorem}

-The group $A_1^q(\Delta,\sigma_0)$ is called the $q$-discrete fundamental group of $\Delta$.
-When we are working with a fixed value for $q$, we will omit the $q$- from the notation and refer to $A_1^q(\Delta,\sigma_0)$ as simply the discrete fundamental group.
-There are higher discrete homotopy groups as well, and although we will not consider them in this paper we refer the interested reader to \cite{bklw} for more information about them.
+The group $A_1^q(\Delta,\sigma_0)$ is the $q$-discrete fundamental group of $\Delta$.
+We shall also call it the discrete fundamental group when $q$ is fixed.
+There are higher discrete homotopy groups as well; we refer the interested reader to \cite{bklw} for more information about them.